 - fetches live vulnerability details from OSV.dev

-- enriches results with deps.dev when available
+- enriches results with deps.dev for CVSS scores and advisory links

 - degrades gracefully if the enrichment layer is unavailable